 Best Round: Midwest Canvas Space Age Solar Blanket

 10 year limited warranty

 For a round solar pool cover, consider this option from Midwest Canvas.
-The Space Age Solar Blanket is a 12 mil thick solar pool cover, which is thick enough to withstand frequent set-up and removal.
+The Space Age Solar Blanket is a 12 mil thick solar pool cover, thick enough to withstand frequent setup and removal.
 It fits pools of various diameters, depending on which option you select.
-You can always trim the cover if it’s a little too large.
-This version stands out for its ‘space age’ silver air bubbles, which transfer the sun’s energy but minimize the effect of UV exposure on chlorine levels in your pool.
+(You can always trim the cover if it’s a little too large.)
+This version stands out for its "space age" silver air bubbles, which transfer the sun’s energy but minimize the effect of UV exposure on chlorine levels in your pool.

 Best Oval: Midwest Canvas Supreme Solar Cover for Oval Pools

 Above-ground pools only

 If you have an oval-shaped pool, shop for a solar cover that matches your pool’s shape and dimensions.
 Round pool covers may leave the end of an oval pool exposed, while rectangular solar pool covers may have too much overhang.

 The Supreme Solar Cover from Midwest Canvas is made to match the shape of oval pools and comes in seven sizes.
 Like many other top solar pool covers, this one is also 12 mil thick.
 It’s clear, so it allows most of the sun’s energy to pass through and heat the water.
 Keep in mind, though, that this may also mean you need to add more chlorine to the water.

 Best for Hot Tubs: Spa Depot Thermo-Float Spa Blanket